ni/niveristand-custom-device-wizard/Custom Device Classic/README.md

-# NI VeriStand Custom Device Wizard
+# NI VeriStand Custom Device Classic Wizard

 This project template is a consolidated version of pre-existing project templates for creating custom devices.
 It includes the following templates: